“Think of the bills,” a woman sitting behind me in the theater moaned at one point – Stephen King, Danse Macabre

-So you have Paranormal Activity, Insidious, Sinister, The Haunting in Connecticut, The Conjuring, etc. All featuring some variation on families who bought a new home, often one they can’t really afford, and then when the haunting begins, can’t really afford to leave.
+So you have Paranormal Activity, Insidious, Sinister, The Haunting in Connecticut, The Conjuring, etc and more recently the excellent Netflix adaptation of Shirley Jackson’s – The Haunting of Hill House.
+All featuring some variation on families who bought a new home, often one they can’t really afford, and then when the haunting begins, can’t really afford to leave.

 Perhaps it’s something you can only understand as an adult.
 Not being able to pay your mortgage is scary!
 So I imagine are ghosts literally tearing your house apart! … And not being able to afford to pay your mortgage.

 Stephen King said of The Amityville Horror in Danse Macabre: